In Short

 Liability Incurred While a Partner

-If your partnership entered an agreement with a supplier while you were still a partner, the supplier can legally chase you for the debt.
-This is true even if you are no longer a partner but were a partner when you entered the contract.
+If your partnership entered into an agreement with a supplier while you were still a partner, the supplier can legally chase you for the debt.
+This is true even if you are no longer a partner but were a partner when the contract was entered into.

 However, you may be released from your liability if: